kwek20/Test/tutorials/1-hello-world.md

-## 1-hello-world.js  - checking the environment
+## 1-hello-world.js

-This "hello world" example teaches how to get started by finding a node.
-Nodes run the [IOTA Reference Implementation (IRI)](#) software.
-They contain one view of a distributed ledger.
+This "hello world" example teaches how to get started by finding an IOTA Node.
+An IOTA Node runs the [IOTA Reference Implementation (IRI)](#) software.
+It contains one view of the distributed ledger, called the Tangle.

 ![Graphic of a distributed ledger](dl.png)